mantidproject/mantid/dev-docs/source/Testing/EngineeringDiffraction/EngineeringDiffractionTestGuide.rst

 4. The order of the runs in the sequential fit should be obtainable from the log at notice level - check that this corresponds to the order of the average value of the primary log (which can be selected in the settings, cog in the bottom left corner of the UI).

 5. Try changing the primary log and the order (ascending/descending) in the settings (note that leaving the primary log blank will make the Sequential fit use the order of the runs in the UI table).
-Repeat the steps above to check that the sequiential fit is operating in the expected order.
+Repeat the steps above to check that the sequential fit is operating in the expected order.

 6. Close the UI and open a new instance, it should remember the primary log and the order.